Krayt78/rust-journey/chapters/01_fundamentals/03_data_types/02_compound_types/README.md

 # Compound Types in Rust

 Compound types in Rust can group multiple values into one type.
-The two most basic compound types in Rust are:
+The primary compound types in Rust are:

 ## Tuples